EN / UA

 REQUIREMENTS FOR PARTICIPATION

-Age: 21–27 years old /// Education: Bachelor’s degree or higher /// English Proficiency: B2 level or higher /// Career Focus: dedicated to European integration and post-war reconstruction of Ukraine
+Age: 21–25 years old /// Education: Bachelor’s degree or higher /// English Proficiency: B2 level or higher /// Career Focus: dedicated to European integration in different spheres and post-war reconstruction of Ukraine

 Project insights from our team